LeadsOnDemand/LetsPlayWar/README.md

 ## Technical Requirements
 1. There is no time limit.
 Take as long as you think you need.
-2. You __must__ use a front-end library or framework such as angular, react, vue, eccetera.
+2. You __must__ use a front-end library or framework such as angular, react, vue, etc.
 3. You __must__ write a backend component, but you are free to use any language you wish.
 Here at LOD, we use Java, Golang, and Typescript/JavaScript running on node.js.
 However, you are free to use whatever language you wish.
 4. Please provide details on how to compile and run your example.